tklusz/EKSDeployment/README.md

 ## Extra Features
 * Internal and external load-balancing definitions in Kubernetes charts create load balancers correctly.
 Note that any load balancers created via Kubernetes won't automatically delete with a `terraform destroy`.
 Please use kubectl to delete all services/ingresses prior to running a `terraform destroy`.
-* Cluster autoscaling is enabled (Instances will be scaled to the `max_size`/`min_size`, when required).
+* Cluster autoscaling is enabled (The number of instances will be scaled to the `max_size`/`min_size`, when required).
 * ASGs are set up in a blue-green deployment configuration, which makes upgrading easier.
 * One NAT gateway is created for each public subnet, which I would recommend in a production deployment.
 This is advantageous in the event an AZ goes down.

 ## Design Decisions
 * I decided to use a local Terraform backend to avoid manual creation of an S3 bucket, or extra steps during the deployment.
-In a deployment with multiple contributors, you will want to set up an s3 bucket manually for use as a remote state.
+In a deployment with multiple contributors, you will want to set up an S3 bucket manually for use as a remote state.
   * Not using an S3 backend allows the entire infrastructure to be deleted with a `terraform destroy` which is beneficial for testing purposes.
 * Using MFA is recommended in a production environment, using MFA will change the setup instructions here.
 I would recommend a 3rd party tool such as [awsume](https://awsu.me) to make the process easier.
 * I'm not using the Kubernetes module for resource creation as there is a bug where the Kubernetes API calls will time-out waiting for cluster creation.
 The issue is described [here](https://github.com/hashicorp/terraform-provider-kubernetes/issues/144) and [here.](https://github.com/hashicorp/terraform/issues/2430).